Burial Insurance After A Stroke: How Recovery Time Matters

 Stroke within 12 Months

 There would be a mandatory waiting period if your stroke were within the past year.
-Some plan options will have partial coverage immediately, while others will only return the premiums paid if the insured passes during the waiting period.
+Some plan options will have partial coverage immediately, while others will only return the premiums paid if the insured dies during the waiting period.
 Depending on the carrier, this would be graded, modified, or guaranteed life insurance policies.

 How To Find Good Final Expense Insurance For Stroke Survivors

 All the top burial insurance companies have different health criteria to qualify for coverage.
 This is important to understand because every health condition matters.

 Overall, there are three things to consider when obtaining funeral insurance after a stroke.